 The specific sentence will depend on the type of drug and the amount in question:

 - Marijuana: Felony punishable by one to 30 years in prison and $100,000-$1,000,000 in fines

 - Any Schedule I or II drug: Felony punishable by one to 30 years in prison

 - Any Schedule III, IV, and V drug: Felony punishable by one to 10 years in prison

-If you have been accused of a drug-related crime, whether for possession or distribution at the state or federal level, consult an experienced drug crimes lawyer in Fulton County immediately.
+If you have been accused of a drug-related crime, whether for possession or distribution at the state or federal level, consult an experienced drug crimes lawyer in Atlanta immediately.
 Attorney Stuart M. Mones has secured positive results in many federal cases throughout his career, and he can help you evaluate your legal situation and start exploring the defense options available to you.
 There might be a lack of evidence to constitute a charge of distribution, or you may have been unlawfully entrapped by law enforcement.
 Whatever the situation, Attorney Mones can help you navigate your legal obstacles and assert your rights as a defendant.

 Schedule a free initial consultation with Mones Law Group, P.C. to learn more.
 Spanish-speaking services are available.

 “I've used Stuart's services on several occasions and have also referred him to friends and clients.
 All of them were very impressed and thankful for the recommendation!” - Former Client

 “Mr. Stuart Mones is a phenomenal attorney who will go to bat for his client with relentless effort and fervor.” - Tesh G.